derby-developers/api_doc/source/includes/instant_racing/_wagers.md

-game_name | yes | the game ("super-slots", "win-place-show", "triple-threat", "exotic-pro") amount | yes | the wager amount runners | yes | an array of objects indicating runner numbers ex: [{number: 2}, {number: 7}]
+game_name | yes | the game ("super-slots", "win-place-show", "triple-threat", "exotic-pro") amount | yes | the wager amount runners | yes | an array of objects indicating runner numbers ex: [{number: 2}, {number: 7}] decide | no | if true, will decide the associated race and include a video url in the race node in the response

 ### Returns